matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ### Getting delayed events

-A new authenticated client-server API endpoint `GET /_matrix/client/v1/delayed_events` allows clients to get a list of all the delayed events that have been scheduled to send.
+A new authenticated client-server API endpoint `GET /_matrix/client/v1/delayed_events` allows clients to get a list of all the delayed events owned by the requesting user that have been scheduled to send.

 The endpoint accepts a query parameter `from` which is a token that can be used to paginate the list of delayed events as per the [pagination convention](https://spec.matrix.org/v1.11/appendices/#pagination).
 The homeserver can choose a suitable